tensorflow/docs/site/en/api_docs/python/tf/keras/layers/TimeDistributed.md

 with `channels_last` data format, across 10 timesteps.
 The batch input shape is `(32, 10, 128, 128, 3)`.

-You can then use `TimeDistributed` to apply a `Conv2D` layer to each of the 10 timesteps, independently:
+You can then use `TimeDistributed` to apply the same `Conv2D` layer to each of the 10 timesteps, independently:

 ```
 >>> inputs = tf.keras.Input(shape=(10, 128, 128, 3))